baconjs/bacon.js/README.md

 ---------------------------

 Many methods in Bacon have a single function as their argument.
-Many of these actually accept a wider range of different arguments that they use for constructing the function.
+Many of these actually accept a wider range of diferent arguments that they use for constructing the function.

-Here are the different forms you can use, with examples.
+Here are the diferent forms you can use, with examples.
 The basic form would be

 [`stream.map(f)`](#stream-map) maps values using the function f(x)